brendenpalmer/map-polyfill/README.md

-# WeakMap Polyfill
+# Map Polyfill

-* A minimal WeakMap polyfill written in TypeScript, unit tested using Jasmine and Karma.
+* A minimal Map polyfill written in TypeScript, unit tested using Jasmine and Karma.
-* The polyfill is full featured when comparing to the native implementation of WeakMap.
-All native operations complete with an asymptotic time complexity of O(1).
+* The polyfill is full featured when comparing to the native implementation of Map.
+Most native operations complete with an asymptotic time complexity of O(1).
 * Built file size is 2 KB minified.

 ## Installation